Skip to content

 You can enable the expanding of tokens both on a global level and on a platform level.

-This means that token metadata properties that are added by Style Dictionary such as name, filePath, path, attributes etc. are not present yet.
+When expanding globally, token metadata properties that are added by Style Dictionary such as name, filePath, path, attributes etc. are not present yet.

 The downside there is needing to configure it for every platform separately.